UPenn Men’s Lacrosse

 The Penn Quakers Men’s Lacrosse team represents the University of Pennsylvania in National Collegiate Athletic Association (NCAA) Division I men’s lacrosse.

-The Quakers have advanced to the NCAA tournament twelve times, the most recent being in 2014.
-In 2014 Penn was seeded number four in the tournament, their highest seeding in over 20 years.
-In 2011, Penn went 8-7 under second-year coach Mike Murphy, defeating ranked opponents Duke and Princeton in the regular season before losing to 4th seeded Notre Dame in the NCAA tournament.
+The Quakers have advanced to the NCAA tournament thirteen times, the most recent being in 2019.
+In 2019 Penn was seeded number four in the tournament, their highest seeding since 2014.

-Penn has had 13 first team All Americans.
-Among the more notable of these players is attackman Peter Hollis, midfielder Josh Hall, and midfielder Chris Flynn who was also a prep school graduate of nearby Episcopal Academy.
+Penn has had 16 first team All Americans.
+Among the more notable of these players are Sam Handley as a freshman, attackman Peter Hollis, midfielder Josh Hall, and midfielder Chris Flynn who was also a prep school graduate of nearby Episcopal Academy.
 Flynn made 1st and 2nd team All American in 1988 and 1987, respectively.
 He was also a three-time All-Ivy selection in football, a member of the 1994 U.S. National Lacrosse Team and played professionally for the Philadelphia Wings.

 About Penn Athletics